hungpham2017/mcu/README.md

 # Current functions:
 - A class to extract all the info from vasprun.xml
 - Functions to read WAVEDER (binary) and WAVEDERF (formatted)
-- Plotting band structure
+- Plotting band structure, projected band structure with different styles (will be documented soon)
 - Computing bandgap

 # Future functions:
- - Projected band structure
  - Optical adsorption coefficient
  - Set up a EOS calculation
  - Phonon calculation